yaml-language-server: $schema=../platforms/network-schema.json

 type: fabric

-type defines the platform choice like corda/fabric/quorum, here in the example its Fabric.
+typedefines the platform choice like corda/fabric/quorum, here in the example it's Fabric.- version

-frontend s a flag which defines if frontend is enabled for nodes or not.
+frontends a flag which defines if frontend is enabled for nodes or not.
 Its value can only be enabled/disabled.
-This is only applicable if the sample Supplychain App is being installed.
+This is only applicable if the sample Supplychain App is being installed.- env

 The snapshot of the env section with example value is below